|reflection of performance||reflection of individual intelligence|

 Understanding of readings, discussions, themes and ideas might be impressive (A), appropriate (B), lacking (C), inappropriate (D), or nonexistent (F)?

 Writing might be polished (A), clear and competent (B), choppy and difficult to follow (C), fractured and unclear (D), or unacceptable (F).

 Use APA, MLA, or Chicago.
-For APA, refer to authors rather than “the article” or “in the book.”
+In APA, use signal phrases to refer to authors rather than “the article.”

 A census is taken by the government every ten years so that proportional representation in Congress can be determined.